-They just kept proceeding from the church along the ledge in front of us.
+They kept proceeding from the church along the ledge in front of us.

 As they were walking along the ledge, they were chanting and dancing.

-I took more photos of girls.
+I took more photos of girls who were helping me.

-The first Christmas meal is often an early breakfast, eaten by bleary-eyed congregants after returning home.
-The light meal likely starts with juice made from flaxseed (to oil up the intestines after 40 days of fasting) before moving on to the famously spicy chicken stew doro wot, and it most certainly includes appropriately strong Ethiopian coffee to help welcome the new day.
-Later on, friends and relatives gather to enjoy a full Genna feast, usually involving a freshly killed lamb for mutton tibs and traditional beverages such as tej (honey wine).
-I am not sure how many of these pilgrims had a feast in Ethiopia and how many had to wait until they reached their homes – some of the very far away.
+Soon the people will get together for their Christmas feast.
+The first Christmas meal is often an early breakfast, eaten by bleary-eyed congregants.
+Some of them do this after returning home but many are eating in groups right here in Lalibela.
+The light meal likely starts with juice made from flaxseed (to oil up the intestines after 40 days of fasting).
+Then they move on to the famously spicy chicken stew, doro wot, and it will most certainly includes appropriately strong Ethiopian coffee to help welcome the new day.
+Later on, friends and relatives will gather to enjoy a full Genna feast, usually involving a freshly killed lamb to make mutton tibs and traditional beverages such as tej (honey wine).
+I am not sure how many of these pilgrims will have their feast in Ethiopia and how many will have to wait until they reached their homes – some of the very far away.

 This is the man who was leading my donkey.